 By John Larsen

-Note: this article is an update to Global Warming Legislation in the 109th Congress.
+Note: this article and graphic has been updated in Global Warming Legislation in the 110th Congress.

-This graph shows how different legislative proposals would cap U.S. emissions (a variation of this graph recently appeared in a New York Times article).
+This graph shows how different legislative proposals would cap U.S. emissions.
 For comparison, the Bush administration policy—an emissions intensity target—is also shown, as is the U.S. commitment under the Kyoto Protocol had it not withdrawn.
-The graph also shows a “business as usual” scenario, absent any policy changes, using projections from the U.S. Department of Energy’s Energy Information Administration.
-The blue area shows the estimated range of U.S. emissions reductions that would be needed to stabilize global atmospheric greenhouse gas concentrations between 450 and 550ppm (parts per million) CO2 equivalent.
+Also shown are a “business as usual” scenario, absent any policy changes, using projections from the U.S. Department of Energy’s Energy Information Administration, and estimated U.S. emissions reduction paths that would be needed to stabilize global atmospheric greenhouse gas concentrations at 450 or 550ppm (parts per million) CO2 equivalent.

 Emissions intensity is a concept where emissions are measured relative to a production level, such as CO2/GDP, as opposed to a percentage or total reduction relative to a baseline year.
 Total emissions can increase even under a decreasing intensity target, if GDP grows faster than emissions.
 For a complete analysis, see Target: Intensity.
 An Analysis of Greenhouse Gas Intensity Targets.